BIOGRAPHY AND ACADEMIC CAREER

 and Technology in Trondheim, at the Universidade do Minho, the Conservatório de Música do Porto, and the Clube Literário do Porto in Portugal.

 Over the past three decades he has gained extensive experience in concert production, organization, and administration.
 In addition to his duties with his The Discovery Players at CSUN, he has produced numerous concerts for many other organizations, including the National Association of Composers/USA and the College Music Society.
 He also served as Artistic Director of the Music on Main concert series at the Santa Monica Heritage Museum, 1987-1990, and in 1997 and 1998 he served as American Artistic Director of Romanian-American Music Days.
-He is currently President of the Los Angeles Chapter of the National Association of Composers/USA and Co-Founder/Co-Director of TEMPO [The Epicenter Music Performance Organization].
+He has served as National President of the National Association of Composers/USA as well as President of the Los Angeles Chapter.
+He was Co-Founder/Co-Director of TEMPO [The Epicenter Music Performance Organization], leading the ensemble from 2010 to 2015.